lsst-tstn/tstn-028/index.rst

 -  Python libraries and support for asyncio.

    With Python being a popular language, one would expect to find broad support for the majority of the message passing systems.
-   Nevertheless, the reality of it is that most systems provide Python support through non-native C bindings.
+   The reality though, is that most systems provide Python support only through non-native C bindings.
    This is, for instance, the case with the ADLink-OpenSpliceDDS we currently use.
    It is also extremely rare to find message systems with native support for Python asyncio, which is heavily used in salobj.